 The past year also saw The Highlands Foundation move into a new working space in a shed at the Scout Hall at 21 Dousa Road Altona.
-After moving all our belongings into a 40ft container we moved the 40ft container to Altona and emptied the contents into the shed.
+After moving all our belongings into a 40ft container, we moved the 40ft container to Altona and emptied the contents into the shed.
 The 40ft container was then returned and replaced by a 20ft container for us to begin packing to send to Kompian in Enga Province.
-Shan has been instrumental in organising all our supplies and managing the move very efficiently.
+Shan has been instrumental in organising all our supplies and managing the move efficiently.
 Kylie, Shan and Elaine have also had successful packing days making several hundred mother and baby packs.

-Elaine Price has kept us environmentally conscious by ensuring we do not include too much plastic in our packs, hence replacing disposable sanitary pads with the sustainable and environmentally safe sanitary packs made from cloth.
-Elaine's charity "Friends of Girls" has been supported for many years by: 1.
-Envision: who does sewing for the mother and baby packs.
-2. Dr Andrew Tucker, Periodontist who has donated toothbrushes and toothpastes for toddler's packs.
-3. Elizabeth Donohue who sews hundreds of PUL liners for the sanitary packs.
+Elaine Price has kept us environmentally conscious by ensuring we do not include too much plastic in our packs, replacing disposable sanitary pads with sustainable and environmentally safe sanitary packs made from cloth.
+Elaine's "Friends of Girls" charity has been supported for many years by 1.
+Envision: who sews the mother and baby packs.
+2. Dr Andrew Tucker, Periodontist has donated toothbrushes and toothpaste for toddler's packs.
+3. Elizabeth Donohue sews hundreds of PUL liners for the sanitary packs.